Fujimorism

-Since Alberto Fujimori's election, Fujimorism has continued to maintain influence through the 1993 constitution, its neoliberal policies and the support of extractivism.
+Since Alberto Fujimori's election, Fujimorism has continued to maintain influence throughout Peru's institutions with the assistance of the 1993 constitution, its neoliberal policies and the support of extractivism.
 Political involvement was largely deactivated until 2011 when it was brought back to the forefront by his children, Keiko and Kenji, with Keiko's party Popular Force controlling much of the Congress of the Republic of Peru from 2016 until 2020 through a system that was constitutionally drafted by her father.
+Since then, Fujimorism has obtained control of the majority of Peru's governing bodies.

 History

 1990s

 The lack of a stable political-party system in Peru as well as in other countries of Latin America has led many times to the emergence in the political arena of strong personalities without overt ideological affiliations.
-In Peru, the "surprise" 1990 election of Fujimori to the office of the President.
+Fujimori was elected president in the 1990 election.
 Fujimori led the 1992 Peruvian self-coup, ostensibly directed against domestic terrorists.
-Following the 1992 crisis, Fujimori would broaden the definition of terrorism in an effort to criminalize as many actions possible to persecute left-wing political opponents.
+Following the 1992 crisis, Fujimori would broaden the definition of terrorism in an effort to criminalize as many actions as possible to persecute left-wing political opponents.
 Using the terruqueo, a fearmongering tactic that was used to accuse opponents of terrorism, Fujimori established a cult of personality by portraying himself as a hero and made left-wing ideologies an eternal enemy in Peru.
 Political scientist Daniel Encinas stated that the terruqueo would evolve into conservative politicians using the attack to target those opposed to Fujimori's neoliberal economic policies and that the right-wing used the tactic as a "strategy of manipulating the legacy of political violence".

 In 1993, the Constitution of Peru was rewritten by Fujimori and his supporters and is currently used today.
 This constitution would later come to benefit Alberto Fujimori's children.

 2000s

 Fujimori took refuge in Japan when faced with charges of corruption in 2000.
-On arriving in Japan he attempted to resign his presidency via fax, but his resignation was rejected by the Congress of the Republic, which preferred to remove him from office by the process of impeachment.
+On arriving in Japan, he attempted to resign his presidency via fax, but his resignation was rejected by the Congress of the Republic, which preferred to remove him from office by the process of impeachment.
 Fujimori maintained a self-imposed exile until he was arrested while visiting Chile in November 2005.
 He was extradited to face criminal charges in Peru in September 2007.
 In December 2007, Fujimori was convicted of ordering an illegal search and seizure, and was sentenced to six years in prison.
 The Supreme Court upheld the decision upon his appeal.
-In April 2009 Fujimori was convicted of human rights violations and sentenced to 25 years in prison for his role in killings and kidnappings by the Grupo Colina death squad during his government's battle against leftist guerrillas in the 1990s.
+In April 2009, Fujimori was convicted of human rights violations and sentenced to 25 years in prison for his role in killings and kidnappings by the Grupo Colina death squad during his government's battle against leftist guerrillas in the 1990s.